wombleton/gitlaw-nz/acts/M/Misuse of Drugs Act 1975.md

     *   (d) the average duration of the detention warrants (including renewals) granted on applications by constables or (as the case may require) officers of Customs:

-    *   (e) the number of prosecutions that have been instituted in which has been adduced evidence obtained directly during the detention of any persons pursuant to detention warrants granted on applications by constables or (as the case may require) officers of Customs, and the results of those prosecutions.
+    *   (e) the number of prosecutions that have been instituted in which has been adduced evidence obtained directly during the detention of any persons pursuant to detention warrants granted on applications by constables or (as the case may require) officers of Customs, and the results of those prosecutions:

     *   (f) the number of rub-down searches and strip searches undertaken by constables or Customs officers under section 13EA.

-    Section 13M: substituted, on 1 October 1996, by [section 289(1)][246] of the Customs and Excise Act 1996 (1996 No 27).
+    Section 13M: replaced, on 1 October 1996, by [section 289(1)][247] of the Customs and Excise Act 1996 (1996 No 27).

     Section 13M: amended, on 1 October 2008, by [section 130(1)][109] of the Policing Act 2008 (2008 No 72).